awesomemotive/Transients-Manager/readme.txt

 Not at this time, it only works when transients are stored in the options table.

 == Changelog ==

+= 1.7 - October 20, 2015 =

+* New: Added a Delete All Transients button, thanks @MatthewEppelsheimer

 = 1.6.1 - September 3, 2015 =